 To be fair, there are creditors who are transparent and provide all business owners whose applications are turned down with an adverse action notice in writing, but not all do.
 They don’t always have to, as long as they provide the information required by Regulation B.

 Turn No Into Yes

 It is important for you, the business owner, to understand why your application was turned down, or why you were charged a higher rate when you tried to get financing.
 If your credit scores aren’t strong enough, you can take action to build strong business credit, for example.
 Or maybe there’s a mistake on your credit reports that, if fixed, could turn the decision around.
 And lenders may have “reconsideration departments” where a “no” may be turned into a “yes,” or where they can at least make a counteroffer.

 So the next time you apply for a small business loan, be sure to take note of any instructions that describe what happens if your applications isn’t approved.
 And if you don’t get the financing you requested, be sure to find out why.

 Better yet, let Nav help you understand which credit card and financing options you are most likely to qualify for.
-MatchFactor uses a proprietary algorithm, along with machine learning, to instantly filter and display financing options and credit cards you’re most-qualified to receive—all without requiring a hard credit pull.
-Small businesses who use MatchFactor are four times more likely to be approved for financing when they need it.
-Sign up for a Nav account now to see your matches.
+Nav uses a proprietary algorithm, along with machine learning, to instantly filter and display financing options and credit cards you’re most-qualified to receive — all without requiring a hard credit pull.
+Sign up with Nav now to see your best options.